-My neighbour got herself a brand new sofa and living room chaise for under £100 on Facebook marketplace!
+My neighbour recently got herself a brand new sofa and living room chaise for under £100 on Facebook marketplace!

 Do you have any other tips for online shopping as a thrifter?
 Where are your go-to sites for deals and discounts?
 Let me know in the comments and I’ll put together a list!